vivCoding/vivCoding.github.io/pages/blog/2024-01-13_website-journey.md

 I did start to dislike the gradient background that I was using, and how you can see the pixels in my logo.
 I also wanted to see if I could add some fancy animations while keeping a little bit of the minimalistic-ish approach I had initially.

-For awhile, I've also wanted to implement a little blog section too.
+Additionally, for quite some time, I've been thinking of dding a little blog section too.
+Maybe it was time to do it.

 I think I was also just bored.
 Or something.
 Else I would've worked on my school homework.
 Whatever.